VladimirDip/Yatube/README.md

 Day 9: Today I change form and Html a little bit.
 Plus, I added validation for auth users

-Day 10 - 12: Hello anyone.
+Day 10 - 12: Hello everyone.
 In last time, I am working on a profile users and them functions.
 I didn't know that it very difficult :( but I am trying to do it in near time

 Day 12: I continue to work on my project today.
 Now I add profile users, edit their posts and repair some functions

+Day 13: Hello everyone.
+Today, I worked on my project about 4 hours with documentation books.
+I cleaned code a little bit and created custom form for registration users and fixed it bugs.